Eve Arden: Stage

 Arden was one of many actresses to take on the title roles in Hello, Dolly! and Auntie Mame in the 1960s; in 1967, she won the Sarah Siddons Award for her work in Chicago theater.
 In 1983, Arden was cast as the leading lady in what was to be her Broadway comeback, Moose Murders, but she withdrew and was replaced with the much younger Holland Taylor after one preview performance, citing "artistic differences".
 The show went on to open and close on the same night, becoming known a legendary flop in Broadway history.

 Personal life

-Arden was married to Edward Grinnell "Ned" Bergen 1939–47 and reportedly had a long relationship with Danny Kaye through the 1940s (likely starting from their Broadway work on Let's Face It! in 1941).
+Arden was married to Edward Grinnell "Ned" Bergen from 1939 to 1947 but reportedly had a long relationship with Danny Kaye throughout the 1940s (likely starting from their Broadway work on Let's Face It! in 1941).
 Arden was married to actor Brooks West from 1952 until his death in 1984 from a brain hemorrhage at age 67.
-She adopted her first child with Bergen and a second child as a single mother after her divorce from him; she adopted her third child with West and gave birth to her youngest (with West) at age 46 in 1954.
+She adopted her first child with Bergen and a second child as a single mother after her divorce from him.
+She adopted her third child with West and gave birth to her youngest (with West) at age 46 in 1954.
 All four children survived their parents.

 Death

 On November 12, 1990, Arden died at home at age 82.
 According to her death certificate, she died of cardiac arrest and arteriosclerotic heart disease.
+Her manager, Glenn Rose, said she also had cancer.

-She is buried in the Westwood Village Memorial Park Cemetery, Westwood, Los Angeles, California.
+Arden is interred at Westwood Village Memorial Park Cemetery, Westwood, Los Angeles, California.